edilenedacruz/Mars_Rover/Readme.md

 $ rake
 ```

-6. If you prefer you can also run test individually
+6. If you prefer you can also run tests individually
 ```
 $ ruby test/"file_name".rb
 ```